 There are two types of guardians and guardianships.
 A guardian appointed to take care of the physical well-being of a ward is called a guardian of the person, while a guardian appointed to take care of the ward’s property is called a guardian of the estate.
 In some cases, only one type of guardian is appointed for a particular ward.
 In many cases, both a guardian of the person and a guardian of the estate is appointed for a ward.
 Often, but not always, they are the same person.

-Further, during emergency or as special circumstances may require, the Court may order a temporary guardianship.
+Further, during an emergency or as special circumstances may require, the Court may order a temporary guardianship.
 A temporary guardianship gives the guardian the power to act for thirty to sixty days, or less if the court determines that the guardian can complete his or her duties in less time.
-This action is reserved for critical situations when there is imminent danger to the person or property of the individual in need of the temporary guardianship (the “respondent”).
+This action is reserved for critical situations when there is an imminent danger to the person or property of the individual in need of the temporary guardianship (the “respondent”).
 The court may appoint a temporary guardian when it is presented with substantial evidence that a person may be incapacitated and the court has probable cause to believe that the person or that person’s estate requires the immediate appointment of a guardian.

 The temporary guardian’s powers are limited to those requested of and granted by the court.
 A person for whom a temporary guardian is appointed is not presumed to be incapacitated and retains all rights and powers that are not specifically granted to the temporary guardian.
 If a permanent guardianship is not in place at the time the temporary guardianship expires, then the respondent regains all rights taken away with the temporary guardianship.